 A: A doer, ambitious, with a significant insecurity as a driver.

 Q: What is the best advice you ever received and from whom was it?

-A: I can’t remember, and I am not sure if you can say this in a place like this blog, but JFDI (Just Fucking Do It) is one of the best professional rules I have ever learned.
+A: I can’t remember, and I am not sure if you can say this in a place like this website, but JFDI (Just Fucking Do It) is one of the best professional rules I have ever learned.
 I think more than a specific advice, this mindset very much characterized the culture in my first real job and it has been a great help and is a big part of the reason why I am where I am today.

 Q: Dream subject/assignment/collaboration?